Roger Moen

-Roger Moen (born 11 April 1966, in Fetsund) is a Norwegian retired auto racing driver.
+Roger Moen (born 11 April 1966, in Fetsund) is a Norwegian former racing driver.
 He is best known for his two different spells racing in the British Touring Car Championship.
 He first raced in British Saloons, winning his class in the National Saloon 2000 championship with seven wins in 1996, and finished as runner-up in 1997.

 In 1998 he drove in the BTCC for the Michelin Cup for Independents, in a Honda Accord for Mardi Gras Motorsport.
 He drove in the first fourteen of the twenty-six rounds, finishing fifth in the independents cup and twenty-first overall with one championship point.
-He returned to the BTCC in 2001, racing a full season in the production class for HTML in a Peugeot 306.
-He ended the year finishing third in class and became the first ever Production Class entry to win the race overall, in round nineteen at Oulton Park, when the Production Class cars had a one lap head start on the Touring Class.
+He returned to the BTCC in 2001, racing a full season in the production class for HTML in a Peugeot 306, ending the year third in class.
 In 2003 he competed in the Swedish Touring Car Championship.